 F30 error — temperature sensor

-This step-by-step repair guide walks you through fixing f30 error — temperature sensor on your Frigidaire FFEW2726TS (Wall Oven).
-With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.
+In this guide, I’ll take you through the steps to fix the F30 error — temperature sensor on your Frigidaire FFEW2726TS (Wall Oven).
+With some basic tools and the right parts, you can complete this repair in about 1–2 hours, saving yourself the cost of a service call.

 Part of our Top 20 Oven Models & Common Repair Issues Guide.
 Browse all oven repair guides for related models and issues.